MIC

 (National Accreditation Board for Testing and Calibration Laboratories – India)

 Our laboratory is accredited by NABL as it meets international standards for quality and competence.
 It operates in accordance with ISO/IEC 17025:2017.
-NABL accreditation is recognized both nationally and internationally, ensuring the laboratory’s technical competence, impartiality, and reliability.
+NABL accreditation is recognized both nationally and internationally.

-Fatigue Crack Growth Rate Testing (Standard: ASTM E647)
+• Fatigue Crack Growth Rate Testing: ASTM E647

 AS9100:2016 Certified

-MIC Labs is certified by IAS in accordance with AS9100:2016, meeting international standards for quality and competence.
-AS9100:2016 is recognized both nationally and internationally, signifying a laboratory’s technical competence, impartiality, and reliability.
+MIC Labs is certified by IAS in accordance with AS9100:2016, meeting international aerospace quality standards.

 Approved by DGAQA